Organization: University of Newcastle

 System Change ✓

-It is often believed that those living in informal settlements, in households with low socio-economic status are reliant upon the state or charitable means for basic quality services.
+It is often believed that those living in informal settlements or in households with low socio-economic status are reliant upon the state or charitable means for basic quality services.
 This representation of development typically hides the story of community solutions.
 This project focuses on three informal settlements in Delhi, India.
-It aims to show how communities overcome the absence of basic quality service provision by providing services themselves through community and private means as well as developing approaches to enterprise and employment that circumvent the need for formal provision.
+It aims to show how communities overcome the absence of basic quality service provision by providing services themselves through community and private means as well as by developing approaches to enterprise and employment that circumvent the need for formal provision.